 1. Aaron Rodgers

-Super Bowl champion and four-time NFL MVP, the Green Bay Packers quarterback recently spoke about using ayahuasca.
-Rodgers says he turned to the South American psychedelic brew to help heal family trauma and work on himself.
+Super Bowl champion and four-time NFL MVP, the former Green Bay Packers quarterback recently spoke about using ayahuasca.
+Rodgers, who now plays for the New York Jets, says he turned to the South American psychedelic brew to help heal family trauma and work on himself.
 He also said it’s something he’ll likely do again as he continues his journey of self-healing.

 2. Kristen Bell